Interactive Charts#

 chart.mark_point(size=alt.expr(param_width.name))

-Another option to include an expression within a chart specification is as a value definition to an encoding channel.
+In addition to modifying the mark_* parameters, inline expressions can be passed to encoding channels as a value definition.
 Here, we make the exact same modification to the chart as in the previous example via this alternate approach:

 chart.encode(size=alt.value(alt.expr(param_width.name)))